Northern Virginia Long-Term Care Volunteer Ombudsman Program

-Our volunteers routinely say they get so much more than they give from this
+Our volunteers say they get so much more than they give from this

-- Commit to working four hours a week for at least one year.
+- Commit to four hours a week for at least one year.

-- Make visits to assisted living and nursing home facilities between 8 a.m. and 6 p.m. on weekdays.
+- Visit assisted living and nursing home facilities between 8 a.m. and 6 p.m. on weekdays.

-- For information on the volunteer experience, go to Long-Term Care Ombudsman Volunteers Tell It Like It Is to read what other volunteers have said.
+- Go to Long-Term Care Ombudsman Volunteers Tell It Like It Is to read what volunteers have said.